 Protein Bars.
 A surprise to the list this year means the increase of these being in more homes than ever before.
 What makes them dangerous is the combination of several things harmful to your dog.
 This includes chocolate, Xylitol used in the artificial sweetener of the protein bar, and even raisins found in a different variety.
 If they get into a box and devour the whole thing, you need to contact your veterinarian to discuss the situation.

-Avocados have persin in them, which is fine for most people, but some people are highly allergic to it.
+Avocados have persin in them, which is fine for most people, although some people are highly allergic to it.
 Dogs are similar: they may or may not be allergic to persin.
 Persin is primarily in the skin and seed of the avocado.
-Another drawback to avocados is the seed can become stuck in their throat, intestines or stomach, which could be fatal.
+Another drawback to avocados is the large seed.
+If your dog gets it in their mouths, it can become stuck in their throat, intestines or stomach, which could be fatal.

 Coffee and Teas are on the list because of the caffeine.
 Alcohol is because of obvious reasons, it will affect your dog the same way it will affect a human.
 If you expect your dog got into coffee grinds or drank alcohol, they need immediate assistance as it is highly toxic for most dogs.